 The Future of Environmental Regulation after the Supreme Court Decisions in Loper Bright and Corner Post

 Just in time to celebrate our Nation’s birthday, the United States Supreme Court brought out its hammer to again chip away at the administrative state in two landmark decisions: Loper Bright Enterprises et al. v.
 Raimondo, Secretary of Commerce, et al.,1 which put an end to the 40 years of Chevron deference to administrative agency interpretations of federal laws, and Corner Post, Inc. v.
 Board of Governors of the Federal Reserve System,2 which removed the statute of limitations applicable to claims brought under the Administrative Procedure Act (“APA”) as a bar to challenges brought by plaintiffs recently impacted by longstanding federal regulations.
-Quarles previously provided a general summary of these decisions and their potential impact, which can be found here.
+Quarles previously provided a general summary of these decisions and their potential impact.
 Through this newsletter, we focus on the particular impact of these two decisions on environmental matters.

 The End of Chevron Deference May Result in More of the Same